 Hiking the Chilnualna Falls Trail should be on everyone’s Yosemite National Park itinerary!
+This 8-mile out-and-back hike takes you to one of Yosemite’s lesser visited spots. 🀩

-Along the trail, you’ll encounter the dramatic multi-tiered falls, which are at their most powerful in spring and early summer.
+The trail climbs steadily with rewarding panoramic views of the valley below.
+Along the trail, you’ll encounter the dramatic multi-tiered falls, which are at their most powerful in late spring.

-What makes the Chilnualna Falls Trail so great is how it blends solitude with stunning views.
+What makes the Chilnualna Falls Trail so great is how it combines solitude with stunning views.
+Unlike other Yosemite waterfall hikes, this one is more peaceful yet just as incredible.

-If you enjoy challenging waterfall hikes with fewer people, Chilnualna Falls is the perfect hike for you!
+If you enjoy challenging waterfall hikes with fewer people, Chilnualna Falls is the perfect hike for you! πŸ™Œ

-Chilnualna Falls Trail Stats + Map
+Chilnualna Falls Trail Stats and Map

 Chilnualna Falls Trail Stats